jowariak/jowariak.github.io/content/experience.md

       title: Volunteer Experience
       username: admin
       text: |-
+       **Admissions Committee Student Representative at the University of Michigan**
+        *Aug 2026 – Present*
+        - Represent the perspectives and interests of the graduate student body in the admissions process, while supporting transparent communication and meaningful student involvement in recruitment and applicant evaluation.

         **Planet Blue Ambassador at the University of Michigan**

         - Trained to promote campus sustainability, lead service initiatives, and engage peers in environmental stewardship.

         **Food Heroes Campaign**
         *Jan 2023 – April 2023*
-        - Organized 70 Food Heroes workshops supported by AIESEC and Electrolux Food Foundation in GEMS Cambridge International School, Sharjah educating over 1,900 students on SDG 12 and sustainable consumption..
+        - Organized 70 Food Heroes workshops supported by AIESEC and Electrolux Food Foundation in GEMS Cambridge International School, Sharjah educating over 1,900 students on SDG 12 and sustainable consumption.

         **Volunteer at the American University of Sharjah Community Farm**